 Seven tables around the perimeter of Risa’s Landing feature images of recreated desktops of prominent individuals with ties to Washington University.
 The tables provide the opportunity to visually tell each person’s diverse story through the lens of their chosen professions, roles within the community, and everyday life.

-Edna Gellhorn, activist: Edna Fischel Gellhorn was born in St. Louis in 1878.
+Edna Fischel Gellhorn was born in St. Louis in 1878.
 After graduating from Bryn Mawr College in 1900, she became active in the women’s suffrage movement and founded and served as the first vice president of the National League of Women Voters.
-As an activist, she fought to enact the Missouri minimum wage law, eliminate child labor, and improve election laws.
+As an activist, Gellhorn fought to enact the Missouri minimum wage law, eliminate child labor, and improve election laws.
 Gellhorn collected news clippings and memorabilia from the women’s suffrage movement.
 She generously donated these materials to Washington University.
 More information can be found in Washington University Libraries’ Edna Gellhorn Papers.

 Henry E. Hampton Jr. graduated from Washington University in 1961.
 In 1968, he established the company Blackside Inc., the largest African American-owned film production company of its time.
-Hampton’s works, including the award-winning series on the civil rights movement, Eyes on the Prize, chronicle the 20th century’s great political and social movements, focusing on the lives of the disenfranchised.
+Hampton’s works, including the award-winning series on the civil rights movement, Eyes on the Prize, chronicle the 20th-century’s great political and social movements, focusing on the lives of the disenfranchised.
 More information can be found in Washington University Libraries’ Henry Hampton Collection.

 Alfred Charles Parker studied at Washington University’s School of Fine Arts from 1923 to 1928.
 He illustrated for such magazines as House Beautiful, Chatelaine, Collier’s, and Ladies’ Home Journal.
 Known as the Dean of Illustrators, Parker was one of the founding faculty members of the Famous Artists School and was elected to the Society of Illustrators’ Hall of Fame in 1965.
 Parker’s table includes the magazine spread with original artwork and model photograph for “The Switchboard Queen” from The Saturday Evening Post, June 10, 1950.
 More information can be found in Washington University Libraries’ Al Parker Collection.

-Risa Zwerling Wrighton, social worker: Risa Zwerling Wrighton earned a bachelor’s degree in psychology from Barnard College, a master’s degree in social work from the University of Maryland, and a master’s degree in business administration from Washington University.
+Risa Zwerling Wrighton earned a bachelor’s degree in psychology from Barnard College, a master’s degree in social work from the University of Maryland, and a master’s degree in business administration from Washington University.
 She takes an active role in student life at Washington University.
 As a mentor, campus organizer, and champion of social causes, Zwerling Wrighton freely gives her time and attention to help improve the lives of others.